 Our immigration attorneys help large and small businesses, nonprofit organizations, individuals, and families navigate the complex system of U.S. immigration laws.
 We work closely with our clients, giving personalized service, to develop efficient and effective immigration strategies to achieve business success and individual goals.
 Our attorneys stay abreast of policy developments, processing trends, and enforcement initiatives, so we can better advise our clients on the best path to success.
-In addition to visa petitions, our attorneys also help with tourist visas (B-1/B-2), green card renewals, removal of conditions on permanent resident status, consular processing, adjustment of status, as well as changes to and extensions of status.
+Our attorneys bring a broad cross-section of experience to this practice, from corporate and business immigration to former government experience in immigration enforcement, allowing our team to view your case from every angle.
+In addition to visa petitions, our attorneys also help with tourist visas (B-1/B-2), green card renewals, removal of conditions on permanent resident status, consular processing, adjustment of status, naturalization and other citizenship issues, as well as changes to and extensions of status.
 Our flexible approach allows us to tailor our services to the specific needs and budgets of our clients.

 Our detail-oriented team works closely with businesses of all sizes to fill critical employment needs.
 We thoroughly evaluate both immigrant and nonimmigrant visa options and guide businesses and their foreign employees through the process from start to finish.
 While each case is unique, our team strives to match employers with the most efficient visa programs available, so they may continue developing and growing their business success.
 We assist employers with a full range of immigration services, including: